• Skip to primary navigation

 • Bard’s Tale Beer Company —"The Original Sorghum Malt Beer” is an American Lager with low bitterness and a floral aroma, made with sorghum, yeast, and hops.

 • Green’s Gluten Free Beers — this U.K. company makes Belgian style Vegan, Gluten Free beer from millet, buckwheat, sorghum, and rice.
-Green’s makes several varieties of G-Free beer, and has become a favorite of Gluten Free beer aficionados.
+Green’s makes several varieties of GF beer (and several are favorites on our personal gluten-free beer lists), and has become a favorite of Gluten Free beer aficionados.

-• New Grist Beer is a lager beer, and is one of our Founder’s favorite Gluten Free beers, made by Lakefront Brewery in Milwaukee, Wisconsin.
-New Grist is made with sorghum, hops, gluten-free yeast grown on molasses, and rice.
+• New Grist Beer is a lager beer, made by Lakefront Brewery in Milwaukee, Wisconsin.
+New Grist's flavor comes from sorghum, hops, gluten-free yeast grown on molasses, and rice.
+Lakefront also makes a new favorite: La Gosa Rita, a new "margarita style" gluten free beer.

 • Nick Stafford’s Hambleton Ales makes a Gluten Free ale called GFA created with Cascade, Liberty and Challenger hops and specially prepared dark sugars.